 Here are some final thoughts on the game:

-That’s about it for now.
-Have a great Thanksgiving and I’ll get back to you after the Wolves practice on Friday.
+That’s about it for tonight.
+I’ll get back to you after Thursday’s practice.

 Greetings from Target Center.

 With the Wolves back in town after a long road swing, and with the New York media in town with the Knicks, the crowd of media at this mornings Wolves shootaround was, as expected, immense.